bnlawrence/cfs/docs/atomic.md

 This means that if you have lots of files,  you really must aggregate your data using CFA _before_ uploading, otherwise each variable in each file will be treated as an atomic dataset!

 Once you have atomic datasets, we need them to be unique, so we can handle quarks (subsets, and/or replicants, in different locations) properly.
+The logic for creating quarks is important: the interface for making quarks is the `subset` method of the VariableInterface (see below):

 The Variable model class is the key one for instantiating all the important logic, but it is the Variable interface that is used in the middleware logic.

 ::: cfs.models.Variable